 Haemophilus-Influenzae Type B (Hib)

-Haemophilus Influenzae BHaemophilus Influenzae Type B is a bacteria which used to be responsible for the majority of cases of pneumonia and meningitis, until the Hib vaccine was made available.
+Haemophilus Influenzae Type B is a bacteria which used to be responsible for the majority of cases of pneumonia and meningitis, until the Hib vaccine was made available.
 Almost all its victims are children under the age of 5, but those between the ages of 4 and 18 months are the most vulnerable.

 It has been reported that 3 - 6 % of cases are fatal, with about 20% of surviving patients left with permanent disabilities such as mental retardation and deafness.
 Contrary to what its name might suggests, the Haemophilus Influenzae does not cause influenza.